Stevinson/tech-book/book/commands/github-commands.md

   * `set-url <origin> <https://github.com/Stevinson/events-microservice.git>` : To change the upstream remote of the directory:
   * `add <origin> <https://github.com/Stevinson/tech-book.git>` : To add a remote upon creation of the repo.

+* `git commit --amend --no-edit` : Add the latest changes to the prvious commit

 ### Branching

 * `git branch -u origin edward-stevinson`